arjennings/arjennings/README.md

 Data Science Projects
 ======================================

 This directory contains a list of the data science projects that I have worked on throughout my time as a student at Notre Dame.
-Please refer to the section below for a brief explanation of each project and a link to further details
+Please refer to the section below for a brief explanation of each project and a link to further details.

+I am currently working on an app in streamlit in my data science class.
+By the end of the semester, I hope to complete that project with a comprehensive knowledge of VS code, GitHub, and Streamlit, as well as to achieve a functional app.

 **Project Title**
 - Sample